infinigrove/TerminalRoastDB/README.md

 - Create user terminalroaster
 - with password terminalroasterpasswd

+(If you change database, user and password be sure to change the appropriate lines of code near the beginning of recipe.py)

 Make sure user terminalroaster has access to database terminalroastDB and run SQL in TerminalRoastDB/sql/TerminalRoastDB_create_DB_tables.sql for this database.

 For detailed information on database structure, please refer to wiki page: [MySQL terminalroastDB tables and fields](https://github.com/infinigrove/TerminalRoastDB/wiki)